Saimese/Saimese-Cybersecurity-Network/TryHackMe Walkthroughs/Firewall Fundamentals.md

 ### Types of Firewalls
 **Stateless Firewall**
-- This is the simplest firewall with basic filtering, no tracking of previous connections, data tracking based on predetermined rules, and efficiency on high-speed networks
+- This is the simplest firewall with basic filtering, no tracking of previous connections, data tracking based on predetermined rules, and efficiency on high-speed networks.
+It operates on layer 3 and 4 of the OSI model.

 **Stateful Firewall**
 - This Firewall is a bit smarter.
 It recognizes traffic by patterns, applies complex rules, monitors network connections, and stores data such as previous connections.
-Proxy Firewall
+It operates on layer 3 and 4 of the OSI model.

+**Proxy Firewall**
+- Proxy Firewalls can inspect the data inside the packets, provide content filtering options, provide application control, and decrypt and inspect SSL/TLS data packets in addition to all of the previous Firewall's functions.
+It operates on layer 7 of the OSI model.

-Next-Generation Firewall (NGFW)
+**Next-Generation Firewall (NGFW)**
+- Next-Generation Firewalls are the most advanced firewalls.
+They provide advanced threat protection, come with an intrusion prevention system, identify anomalies based on heuristic analysis, and decrypt and inspect SLL/TLS data packets.
+It operates on layers 3-7 of the OSI model.

+### Basic Components of a Firewalls Rule

+**Source Address:** IP address that originates traffic

+**Destination Address:** IP address that recieves data/traffic

+**Port:** Port number Traffic is recieved/sent through

+**Protocol:** The protocol that would be used during the communication

+**Action:** What action does the rule take after identifying any traffic of a certain nature?

+**Direction:** Will this rule be applied to incoming or outgoing traffic?

+### Types of Actions

+**Allow:** When Allow is placed in a rule, the rule will permit certain incoming or outgoing traffic.

+**Deny:** When Deny is placed in a rule, the rule will block certain incoming or outgoing traffic.

+**Forward:** When Forward is placed in a rule, the rule will redirect traffic to a different network segment.

+### Directions of Rules

+**Inbound Rules:** An inbound rule will apply to incoming traffic.
+For example, You can allow incoming HTTP traffic from Port 80 on your web server